Sudu-09-Nep/Brucella_phylo/README.md

 If you follow the chapters in order and read the `README.md` files in each folder, you should be able to understand **why** each tool appears, what data structure it expects, and what it produces.

+## 08 - Final Cheat Code
+If you want all codes in one shot:- you can visit `run_pipelines.sh`.